 Have an idea or activity you feel the group should offer?
 Please let us know!

 Student Awards - AOCS hosts many awards which are specifically designed to honor the achievements of our students, and provide them with resources to complete their education.
 Please review each specific award webpage for application procedures and deadlines.

 University Research Programs (.pdf) - Listing of universities with information on their department areas of research and specialization.

 Each year the Student CIG plans several activities of interest for students during the AOCS Annual Meeting.
 These often consist of a speed networking event, a networking reception, a mentoring luncheon, and a session covering a topic of unique interest to student members.

-- Zipei Zhang, University of Massachusetts, Amherst, USA
+- Communications: Bingjing Zheng, University of Massachusetts-Amherst, USA